scipy-conference/scipy_proceedings/papers/00_intro/intro.rst

 conference, was held July 6 |--| 12th in Austin, Texas.
 This community, focused on the use and development of open source scientific software in Python, has grown enormously since its origins at the first SciPy conference in 2002 at the California Institute of Technology.
-This growth is owed in no small part to the enormous growth in support from industrial, government, and academic partners.
+This growth is due in no small part to the enormous growth in support from industrial, government, and academic partners.
-However, the success of this community is a testament, first and foremost to the individual attendees, whether returning for their 14th year or attending for the first time, who provide the science, enthusiasm, and inspiration on which the community thrives.
+The success of this community is a testament to the individual attendees, whether returning for their 14th year or attending for the first time, who provide the science, enthusiasm, and inspiration on which the community thrives.

 |noindent|